-Site staff are responsible for documenting all AEs reported or observed in study participants, regardless of presumed attribution, seriousness or severity, in the study source documentation.
-All AEs will be graded according to the DAIDS Table for Grading Adult and Pediatric Adverse Events, corrected version 2.1 dated July 2017 (referred to herein in this section as the "DAIDS Toxicity Table").
-This table will be used throughout the entire study, and can be downloaded at: http://rsc.tech-res.com/safetyandpharmacovigilance/gradingtables.aspx.
+Study site staff are responsible for documenting all AEs reported or observed in study participants, regardless of presumed attribution, seriousness or severity, in the study source documentation.
+All AEs will be graded according to the DAIDS Table for Grading Adult and Pediatric Adverse Events, Version 2.1 corrected, dated July 2017, referred to herein in this section as the "DAIDS Toxicity Table".
+This table will be used throughout the entire study, and can be downloaded at: http://rsc.tech-res.com/clinical-research-sites/safety-reporting/daids-grading-tables.